 - Do not add salt, sugar or honey to your baby’s food.
 Do not worry about the taste, your baby’s taste buds are virgin and so she will love any new food.
 Read ” Why No Salt and Sugar for Babies until 1 year? “

-Click Here to know what all items you need to start solids for your little one.
+Click Here to know what all items you need to introduce solids for your little one.

 How to Introduce Solids for Baby?